risingwavelabs/helm-charts/README.md

 >[!NOTE]
 >
-> CustomResourceDefinitions are included in the RisingWave Operator Helm Chart and will be installed by default.
+> CustomResourceDefinitions are included in the RisingWave Operator Helm chart and will be installed by default.

 Create a dedicated namespace for RisingWave Operator.